A dangling white skin does look scary to most owners.

-It is because the presence of the old skin could introduce bacteria or fungi to the turtles’ environment.
+It is because the presence of old skin could introduce bacteria or fungi to the turtles’ environment.

 - The new water should be filtered to reduce the level of ammonia.

-Shedding white skin on their neck, flippers, and butt is likely a sign the turtle is growing.
-As long the shredded white skin does not look big and lumpy.
+Shedding white skin on their neck, flippers, and butt is likely a sign the turtle is growing, as long the shredded white skin does not look big and lumpy.

-A quick fix would be to reduce the amount of food given and provide a convenient basking area.
+If you think they are shedding too much, a quick fix would be to reduce the amount of food given and provide a convenient basking area.

 Zoey is a long-time pet owner and animal rights advocate, a vital part of Purrfect n’ Pawesome.
 She shares her unique experiences and learnings with her readers to enhance their understanding of pet behavior and nutrition.
 Along with being an active pet writer, she volunteers at multiple animal shelters, rescue centres with some bespokenly awesome pets.